edf-hpc/puppet-hpc/puppet-config/modules/postfix/README.md

 ## Limitations

+The client configuration is tested on RedHat (CentOS, RHEL...) and Debian.

-The module is only tested on Debian.
+Usage as a relay is only tested on Debian.

 ## Development